English Debate Speech

 32322 English 11 Honors B

 This course is designed to help students become mature readers, thinkers and writers.
 The content will focus mainly on American literature with some inclusion of world authors.
 Literary analysis and interpretation will be emphasized in student writing.
-English 11 Honors A will be a prerequisite for English 175.
 Leisure reading and attendance at cultural events outside of school may be expected.

 32341 AP English Language and Composition A - 3 Trimesters - CHS/HHS/PHS 11